SpyCloud Alternatives

 • SpyCloud excels at credential extraction and account takeover prevention for large enterprises

-• SpyCloud doesn’t index leaked documents or monitor criminal forum chatter, which is where some teams need coverage
+• SpyCloud doesn’t index leaked documents and surfaces structured records from forums rather than the surrounding chatter, which is where some teams need coverage

 • The right platform depends on whether you need credential detection alone or broader exposure intelligence